hoidn/proposals/claude/taskspec_requirements.md

 - Does not predict resource usage
 - Does not optimize task decomposition
-- Relies on Handlers for resource tracking and enforcement
-- Resource limits only influence reparsing/decomposition tasks
 - No responsibility for context window management
+- Relies on Handlers for resource tracking
+- Model selection delegated to Handler

 ### 4.2 Task Templates

-- Stored as XML files in designated directories
+- XML templates must conform to [Contract:Tasks:TemplateSchema:1.0]
 - Support both LLM-generated and manual XML structures
 - Basic XML validation with warning generation
 - XML output parsing with graceful degradation to single string